datahub-project/datahub/metadata-models/docs/entities/assertion.md

 ## Identity

-Assertion is identified by globally unique identifier, which is function of details that uniquely identify the assertion in an assertion platform.
+An **Assertion** is identified by globally unique identifier which remains constant between runs of the assertion.
+For each source of assertion information, it is expected that the logic required to generate the stable guid will differ.
+For example, a unique GUID is generated from each assertion  from Great Expectations based on a combination of the assertion name along with its parameters.

 ## Important Capabilities